skrey/yellow-extensions/source/help/en/how-to-change-the-layout.md

 <?php $this->yellow->layout("footer") ?>
 ```

 Themes can have their own layout files, to override the existing layout.
 Add a theme to the file name.
-For example the file `system/layouts/default.html` will be used with any theme, the file `system/layouts/stockholm-default.html` will only be used with `Theme: Stockholm`.
+For example the file `system/layouts/default.html` will be used with any theme, the file `system/layouts/stockholm-default.html` will only be used with `Theme: stockholm`.

 Do you have questions?
 [Get help](.) and [contribute](contributing-guidelines).